Droplet rebounds off a fluid bath at low Weber numbers: Operators and

-Where pressure on the contact area between the drop and the bath has been reduced to a one-dimensional function $p(\cdot, t^k)$ because of our axissymmetric assumptions, and $t^k$ is a constant.
-The area of integration was originally $A(t^k)$, a 2D flat disk, turned into a 1D integral.
+where pressure on the contact area between the drop and the bath has been reduced to a one-dimensional function $p(\cdot, t^k)$ because of our axisymmetric assumptions, and $t^k$ is a constant.
+The area of integration was originally $C(t^k)$, a two-dimensional (2-D) flat disk, turned into a one-dimensional (1-D) integral.

-We have query points $p^k_j := p(j \delta_r, t^k)$, for $j = 0, \dots, q-1$, where $r_c = (q - 1)\delta_r$ + $\frac{\delta_r}{2}$.
+We have query points $p^k_j := p(j \delta_r, t^k)$, for $j = 0, \dots, q-1$, where $r_c = (q - 1)\delta_r + \frac{\delta_r}{2}$.
 We split the integral into subintervals,

 Under the assumption that the pressure distribution is a linear interpolation of the query points from $0$ to $r_c$, we calculate the integral in each subinterval as a linear combination of the query points.
 For example,